Org architecture

 - VC fund + 3 portfolio companies — fund holds 20% + Director role in each.

 The wizard provisions all entities in topo-sorted order.
-On-chain edges (TokenOwnership transfers, RoleAssignment writes, scheduled treasury flows) are stubbed in v1; W33B worktree implements them.
+The cross-company on-chain edges (ownership transfers, role assignment writes, scheduled treasury flows) are not yet written on chain.
 See Stack blueprints.